borgbackup/borg/docs/faq.rst

 I am seeing 'A' (added) status for a unchanged file!?
 -----------------------------------------------------

-The files cache (which is used to determine whether |project_name| already "knows" / has backed up a file and if so, to skip the file from chunking) does intentionally *not* contain files that:
+The files cache is used to determine whether |project_name| already "knows" / has backed up a file and if so, to skip the file from chunking.
+It does intentionally *not* contain files that:

 - have >= 10 as "entry age" (|project_name| has not seen this file for a while)
 - have a modification time (mtime) same as the newest mtime in the created